 Grants for Disability Accommodation in the Home

-If you have concerns regarding the affordability of home modifications, you will be relieved to know that there are many ways to receive financial assistance to cover part or even all of your expenses.
+If you have concerns regarding the cost of home modifications, you will be relieved to know that there are many ways to receive financial assistance to cover part or even all of your expenses.
 There are many organizations at national and state levels dedicated to providing financial support to citizens living with disabilities.

 In order to be awarded grant money, you will need to demonstrate how you will use the funds, and why you should receive these benefits over other grant contenders.
 Different organizations will have different requests on what to include in your personal application.
 Typically with disability-related grants, you will be asked to fill out a form rather than develop a proposal on your own.
 Most grantors simply request that you share your unique story, as well as what you hope to accomplish should you receive the grant.
 Don’t be afraid to be personal and honest – these grants were created to make a difference in recipients’ lives and wellbeing, so the reasons you feel you are deserving of them are important.